37:1] Jacob now settled in the land of his father’s sojourning, in the land of Canaan.

 20] The third day was Pharaoh’s birthday, and he gave a feast for all his officials.
 He singled out the chief cupbearer and the chief baker among his officials: 21] He restored the chief cupbearer to his office; [again] he placed the cup in Pharaoh’s palm.
 22] The chief baker he hanged, as Joseph had interpreted for them.
 23] But the chief cupbearer did not remember Joseph; [instead] he forgot him.

-Translation copyright (c) 2016 by CCAR Press.
+Translation from The Torah: A Modern Commentary, copyright (c) 2016 by CCAR Press.
 All rights reserved.
+Translation of Exodus; Leviticus; Numbers; Deuteronomy from NJPS © 1962, 1985, 1999; CJPS © 2006.
+Used and adapted by CCAR Press with permission from The Jewish Publication Society and the University of Nebraska Press.
 No part of this translation may be reproduced, stored in a retrieval system, distributed, or be transmitted without express written permission from the Central Conference of American Rabbis.
 For permission, please contact CCAR Press.